 Watch

-Laboratory Watch–a new COLA blog for clinical laboratory professionals.
+Laboratory Watch–a COLA blog for clinical laboratory professionals.
 It is intended to be an informative resource dedicated to helping pathologists, laboratory directors and clinical laboratory professionals perform their jobs better.
 Laboratory Watch will keep you and other laboratory professionals up-to-date on significant advancements in the field of laboratory science, the latest regulatory news and the opinions of experts in their field.

 Celebrating 50 Years of Medical Laboratory Professionals Week: Honoring the Heart of Healthcare